mitexleo/fediroma/docs/installation/otp_en.md

     systemctl enable pleroma
     ```

-If everything worked, you should see Pleroma-FE when visiting your domain.
-If that didn't happen, try reviewing the installation steps, starting Pleroma in the foreground and seeing if there are any errrors.
+If everything worked, you should see Akkoma-FE when visiting your domain.
+If that didn't happen, try reviewing the installation steps, starting Akkoma in the foreground and seeing if there are any errrors.

 Questions about the installation or didn’t it work as it should be, ask in [#pleroma:libera.chat](https://matrix.to/#/#pleroma:libera.chat) via Matrix or **#pleroma** on **libera.chat** via IRC, you can also [file an issue on our Gitlab](https://git.pleroma.social/pleroma/pleroma-support/issues/new).